 Fourteen of our 15 existing investment strategies invest primarily in long positions in publicly-traded equity securities.
 Our High Income strategy, which accounted for only \$1.0 billion of our \$99.8 billion in total assets under management as of December 31, 2015, invests in fixed income securities.
 Under market conditions in which there is a general decline in the value of equity securities, the assets under management in each of our 14 equity strategies is likely to decline.
 Unlike some of our competitors, we do not currently offer strategies that invest in privately-held companies or take short positions in equity securities, which could offset some of the poor performance of our long-only, equity strategies under such market conditions.
-Even if our investment performance remains strong during such market conditions relative to other long-only, equity strategies, investors may choose to withdraw assets from our management or allocate a larger portion of their assets to non-long-only or non-equity strategies.
-In addition, the prices of equity securities may fluctuate more widely than the prices of other types of securities, making the level of our assets under management and related revenues more volatile.
+Even if our investment performance remains strong during such market conditions relative to other long-only, equity strategies, investors may choose to withdraw assets from our management or allocate a larger portion of their assets under management and related revenues more volatile.